 All other Cape towns with septic nitrogen problems are now working to solve their water quality problems at the least possible taxpayer cost consistent with meeting environmental goals.

 A process run by the county is ongoing right now to develop alternatives to sewering for Cape towns that taxpayers can afford.
 A key to the county plan is that the state and federal governments contribute half the cost, which they hope they will if those governments can be convinced that all towns have done everything they can to lower their remedial costs.
-The county process has scheduled meetings across the Cape at the end of October to consider the full range of alternatives to full sewering.
-Chatham has opted out of those meetings on alternatives except for Muddy River, which will have a bridge to replace the narrow culvert under Route 28.
+The county process has held meetings across the Cape to consider the full range of alternatives to full sewering.
+Chatham has opted out of considering any deviation from its centralized sewering pan.

 The county's plan assumes that most septic systems will stay in place, that fertilizer and storm water controls will be worked into the solution matrix first along with other less expensive alternatives, such as cluster or mini-sewer systems, natural attenuation,channel widening, permeable reactive barriers and nitrogen capturing toilets.

-In August county representatives held an Affordability session at the Town Hall Annex in Chatham.
+In the summer of 2013 county representatives held an Affordability session at the Town Hall Annex in Chatham.
 The meeting was poorly noticed and poorly attended.
 However, the county representatives were quite blunt in their statements about the need to minimize costs.
 One said it would be incumbent upon every town official to do his utmost to lower costs for taxpayers.

-Another pointed out that if federal and state officials determined that the towns of the Cape had not worked hard and successfully to get costs down it would be unlikely that the desired federal or state assistance would be forthcoming.
+Another pointed out that if federal and state officials determined that the towns of the Cape had not worked diligently and successfully to get costs down it would be unlikely that the desired federal and state assistance would be forthcoming.